Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Algorithm Family I: Analytical and Exact Methods

 As the 2013 \cite{single_train_trajectory_optimisation} study explicitly notes, the computational cost and calculation time increase dramatically as more state variables and constraints are added.
 The grid becomes too dense to compute efficiently.
-While DP is mathematically superior and provides the perfect offline baseline, it frequently requires hours to compute a single journey for a complex hybrid drivetrain.
-Therefore, it is fundamentally unviable for the real-time visualisation, dynamic control, and immediate decision-making required to alleviate range anxiety in live logistics networks.
+While DP is mathematically rigorous and provides a strong offline baseline, it frequently requires hours to compute a single journey for a complex multi-train scenario, rendering it unsuited for the real-time, dynamic decision-making that operational grid management requires.